 Protect the Head at all costs – there is no such thing as a soft head high tackle.

 Let the game flow – less is more.

 Look after your fellow umpires, particularly our younger umpires.

 Be Your Best!

 The SFUA strives to be the best umpiring association within the state.
 To achieve this it needs to be able to provide those competitions it umpires with the best possible umpires who are able to perform consistently at the required standard.

 To ensure that our umpires can reach this standard they complete various education/training in formal and informal settings.
 Our team of coaches conduct lectures following training throughout the season to ensure our umpires are across the many complexities of the Game.

 Information from those lectures will be posted on this page.

-In addition to these lectures SFUA umpires are required to complete an umpire accrediation program through AFL Victoria.
+In addition to these lectures SFUA umpires are required to complete an umpire accreditation program through AFL Victoria.
 Umpires should complete this once they have entered their second season of umpiring.
-The accrediation process enables the umpire to gain formal recognition for their skills and ability through either a Level 1 or Level 2 Umpire Accreditation Certificate.
+The accreditation process enables the umpire to gain formal recognition for their skills and ability through either a Level 1 or Level 2 Umpire Accreditation Certificate.
 Umpires must complete a re-accreditation every four years to keep their knowledge up to date.